-- a) In order to receive authorization to prescribe, pharmacists must first: - i) apply to the Newfoundland and Labrador Pharmacy Board for authorization; and - ii) demonstrate completion of the required orientation program, as approved by the board. - b) Applications will be reviewed and, if approved, authorization will be issued to the pharmacist.
-Once authorized, the pharmacist must: - i) maintain competence in areas related to prescribing.
-Professional development should be undertaken, as necessary, to develop and maintain knowledge and skills; and - ii) agree to prescribe only in accordance with the standards established by the board, and within the limits of their own competence.
+- a) In order to receive authorization to prescribe, all pharmacy professionals must first: - i) apply to the College of Pharmacy of Newfoundland and Labrador (CPNL) for authorization; and - ii) demonstrate completion of the required orientation program. - b) Applications will be reviewed and, if approved, authorization will be issued to the pharmacist.
+Once authorized, pharmacists must: - i) maintain competence in areas related to prescribing.
+Professional development should be undertaken, as necessary, to develop and maintain knowledge and skills; and - ii) agree to prescribe only in accordance with the standards established by CPNL, and within the limits of their own competence.